Artwork / Empathetic Magic

 “Seemel’s paintings are as complex as her subjects.”

-Empathetic Magic showed in June 2017 at the MT Burton Gallery in Surf City, New Jersey, and, in April 2019, it will be at Lyceum Hall in Burlington, New Jersey.
+Empathetic Magic showed in June 2017 at the MT Burton Gallery in Surf City, New Jersey, and, in April 2019, it is at Lyceum Hall in Burlington!
 I am still adding portraits to the series, and it is available for exhibition.
 Please contact me for more information.